-One ant species, Linepithema humile (Argentine ant), was observed.
+One ant species, Hypoponera opaciceps, was observed.
 They were abundant in the gulches and have been known from HALE for several years.

 No new invasive species were observed that could impact native arthropod species.
-The species of arthropods have been observed in HALE during other surveys.
-Diversity was lower than observed at other HALE sites during Programmatic Monitoring.
+Most of the species of arthropods collected have been reported from HALE during other surveys.
+Diversity was higher than the monitoring session at the same locality in November 2010.
 This may be due to the time of year that sampling occurred.